 Pieter Dewulf (Project Manager at bringr) was the first speaker.
 He explained that bringr is a platform that brings together the sender of a parcel with the individual who will circulate the parcel.
 The large pool of non-professional couriers working via the bringr app, ensures a flexible and tailor-made service for everyone wishing to transport parcels.
 The project was launched just one year ago, but is already functional in Brussels, Antwerp and Ghent.

-Afterwards, Nicolas Simon (Senior Associate, Van Olmen & Wynant) and Karel Devloo (Associate, Van Olmen & Wynant) explained the employment law aspects of the sharing economy.
+Afterwards, Nicolas Simon (Partner, Van Olmen & Wynant) and Karel Devloo (Associate, Van Olmen & Wynant) explained the employment law aspects of the sharing economy.
 A particularly significant controversy, mainly about Uber, has surfaced as a result of court decisions in the UK and the USA.
 Mr. Simon and Mr. Devloo specifically addressed the issue of whether the workers of the sharing economy are independent contractors or employees.

 Organised on December 14th at the prestigious Cercle de Lorraine in Brussels, the forum was attended by more than 50 human resources managers and in-house counsels from across the region.